 - 1. Types of accommodations available (presentation, response, setting, and timing) - 2.
 Guidelines on how and when the accommodation may be used - 3.
 Identification of test version where accommodation is available (paper and pencil or online)

-Table C is designed to provide specific information regarding the administration of accommodations; such as, read aloud, concussion, etc.
+Table C is designed to provide specific information regarding the administration of accommodations (such as read aloud and de-spiraling).
+It also provides information about identified needs that warrant accommodations (such as concussion, broken arm/injury, and color blindness).